The Top 5 Misconceptions: Advice About Chat Bots

 When chatbots really hit the scene in the Spring of 2016, what we knew about them was relatively limited.
 But as the technology has advanced and become more mainstream, so has the availability of information…and some fallacies, too.

-Let’s take five and clear up five of the most common misconceptions.
+Whether you're wondering "what is a chatbot?" or just need a bit of advice on chat bots, let’s take five and clear up five of the most common misconceptions.

 Misconception #1: All Chatbots Use Artificial Intelligence